NOAA-OWP/ngen/doc/BMIconventions.md

 However, if you have a multi-dimensional array in Fortran or in Python/NumPy it may *not* be in the correct order.
 In Fortran, arrays are created in memory in "column major order"--however if you treat the last index as the fastest changing, it is the same thing as C ordering.
 In Python, NumPy `ndarray`s are created as contiguous C-ordered blocks by default, but it is possible to create Fortran-ordered arrays, and if you take a view or slice of an array it is no longer a contiguous array and can't be passed without copying.

-The simplest way to give the proper ordering is by example.
+The simplest way to explain the proper ordering is by example.
 Consider a `float` array with dimensions X = 4, Y = 3, and Z = 2.
 Such an array could be created and populated with the same values in the correct ordering and layout in the following ways:

 ***THE BELOW NEEDS A SANITY CHECK.
 I HAVE BEEN STARING AT THIS STUFF TOO LONG AND MAY HAVE SOMETHING WRONG.***